Raynannnn/LETReady--Final-Project-/README.md

 1. Download or clone the repository.
 2. Open `index.html` in your preferred browser.
 3. Navigate through the platform to access LET reviewers.
-   *(Add setup instructions if there’s a server, database, or framework involved.)*

 ## Team
 3rd Yr students from TUPM, a project for thesis.